 The plan document should outline participant eligibility requirements for ICHRA participation.

 Under the Departments’ proposals, all participants must be covered by individual health insurance to participate in the ICHRA.
-Beyond that, the business can structure eligibility according to the nine employee classes defined above.
+Beyond that, the business can structure eligibility according to the 11 employee classes defined above.

 The spouses and dependents of eligible employees can also participate in the ICHRA.